There are multiple ways of sending email from APRS to an Internet user. Be

 emails to any of that amateur's stations.
 For instance, using the example

-above (AE5PL setting a shortcut of "me" for "pete@ae5pl.net.bogus",
+above (URCALL setting a shortcut of "me" for "urname@urdomain.bogus",

 I could send an email to any of my stations from the pete@ae5pl.net.bogus email address if the email is formatted as follows:

-The email "from address" must contain the email address specified in the
+The email must be from the email address specified in the

-The email "subject" must start with the station callsign-SSID followed by a
+The email "subject" must start with the station callsign-SSID (must be all upper case) followed by a

 The email "body" must contain the text "userid:shortcut:" where "shortcut" is